White Australia policy: Pacific Island Labourers Act 1901

 In 1901, there were approximately 9,800 Pacific Islander labourers in Queensland.
 In 1901, the Australian parliament passed the Pacific Island Labourers Act 1901 (1 Edward VII 16 1901).
 The result of these statutes was that 7,500 Pacific Islanders (called "Kanakas") working mostly on plantations in Queensland were deported, and entry into Australia by Pacific Islanders was prohibited after 1904.
 Those exempted from repatriation, along with a number of others who escaped deportation, remained in Australia to form the basis of what is today Australia's largest non-indigenous black ethnic group.
 Today, the descendants of those who remained are officially referred to as South Sea Islanders.

 Exemption for Māori

-Māori generally benefited from the same immigration and voting rights as European New Zealanders in Australia, making them a notable exception to the White Australia Policy.
-In 1902, with the Commonwealth Franchise Act, Māori residents in Australia were granted the right to vote, a right denied to Indigenous Australians.
-During that same period, their right to settle in Australia was facilitated by their shared status as British subjects.
-The Australian government granted equal rights to Māori only reluctantly.
+Māori, as British citizens, were able to settle in Australia and generally benefited from the same immigration and voting rights as other New Zealanders, making them a notable exception to the White Australia Policy.
+Based on the Commonwealth Franchise Act 1902, Māori residents in Australia were granted the right to vote.
+However, the Australian government granted equal rights to Māori only reluctantly.
 In 1905, the New Zealand government made a formal complaint about the exclusion of two Māori shearers, after which the Australian government changed its customs regulations to allow Māori to freely enter the country.
 Other Pacific Islanders were still subject to the White Australia Policy.